Individual Designees Overview

 These designees are private individuals who act as representatives of the FAA.
 Some of these designees are company employees who are authorized to act on behalf of the FAA only for their company, and some are independents who may work for any client.

-Each of these individual designees regularly coordinates with a point of contact within the FAA who provides oversight for the designee's activities.
-Depending on the type of designee, the FAA point of contact is called either an advisor, principal inspector, or, if the designee is being managed through the new Designee Management System (DMS), a managing specialist.
+Each of these individual designees regularly coordinates with a managing specialist within the FAA who provides oversight for the designee's activities within the Designee Management System (DMS)

 The authority to designate Individuals as designees is contained in Title 14 CFR part 183, subparts B and C. These subparts contain sections 183.23 through 183.33, and outline the responsibilities of each individual designee type.